AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 **Aspect: Index validation location**

 * **Alternative 1 (current choice):** Perform bounds checking in `InternshipList.delete()` and `InternshipList.get()`.
-  * Pros: Centralized validation logic in the model layer
+  * Pros: Centralised validation logic in the model layer
   * Pros: Ensures all access to the list is safe, regardless of caller
   * Pros: Follows encapsulation principles
   * Cons: May result in duplicate checks if both `get()` and `delete()` are called